AI is Killing Your Social Media Marketing

 Social media was meant for socializing, and when brands started creating their own accounts, they were used to connect with their audiences, to share their brand personas, promote themselves, and interact with other people.
 Brands that were successful on social media had real people running their accounts and giving their brands relatable personalities.
 This can't be done with LLMs.
 No matter how "advanced" AI gets*, it will always be devoid of a soul.
 It can't be used to connect with people.

 She also made the point that she posts when she's inspired to engage with her audience directly and authentically, not just to please the algorithm.
 That's something I really struggle with.
 I, too, can only post when I have something to say, and the algorithm often punishes me for that.
 I believe social media marketing is losing its spark because of AI.
 It's no longer about connection, but about numbers.
 You have to post on a schedule, on the perfect days and at the perfect times to reach the most amount of people, and you have to incorporate SEO into your posts (SEO is another scam for another day).
 Even personal profiles are perfectly curated and inauthentic.
 But people don't want that.
 They want to see who you really are.
 They want to connect with a real person.
-Authenticity and connection are the important ingredients for success.
+I truly believe authenticity and connection are the important ingredients for success.
+AI has its place in other industries, but this isn't one of them.

 Comments